Extracorporeal radial shockwave therapy originated in Europe and is used by professional athletes around the world.

 Great Lakes Physiotherapy, leaders in the treatment of musculoskeletal disorders, are pleased to introduce Radial Shockwave Therapy (RSWT) to Durham Region out of their Ajax (905)427-2119 and Brooklin (905)655-9781 locations.

 Improvement in circulation and metabolism are responsible for muscle relaxation, pain reduction and an enhanced healing processes.
+Keep reading for all of the answers to your questions:

 Frequently Asked Questions